Back to blog

 Common Mistakes I've Seen (and Made)

-I've seen codebases where every class has a protocol, every protocol has one implementation, and every method call goes through 3 layers of indirection.
-This makes the code harder to read, not easier.
+I've seen codebases where every class has a protocol, every protocol has one implementation, and every call goes through 3 layers of indirection.
+Harder to read, not easier.

-My approach now: Only create an abstraction when you have or foresee multiple implementations.
+My approach now: Only abstract when you have or expect multiple implementations.
 A `UserRepository` protocol makes sense if you have a `RemoteUserRepository` and a `MockUserRepository`.
-A `UserNameFormatter` protocol with one implementation is just noise.
+A `UserNameFormatter` protocol with one implementation is noise.

 Use Cases That Do Nothing